-Students will sit two exams at the end of Year 13 (2hrs 15minutes and 2hrs and 30 minutes) totalling 70% of the qualification analysing media language, representations, media industries and audiences.

-Students will also produce an individual cross-media production based on two forms applying knowledge and understanding of the theoretical framework and digital convergence which is worth 30% of the qualification.
+Students will sit two exams at the end of Year 13 totalling 70% of the qualification analysing media language, representations, media industries and audiences.
+Students will also produce an individual cross-media production based on two forms applying knowledge and understanding of media industries and digital convergence which is worth 30% of the qualification.